 I loved my visit to the Maritime Museum of the Atlantic.
 I was there for a full day.
 Took a break and had lunch at Anna’s cafe.
 Spent the rest of the afternoon there and then headed off to the Old Triangle Pub for some dinner and a cold one!

 Location: The museum is located on the Halifax Waterfront at 1675 LowerWater St. It is located beside the Visitor Information Centre (VIC).

 May 1 - Oct 31 - The museum is open every day from 9:30am to 5:30pm (until 8pm on Tuesdays).

 Nov 1 - April 30 - The museum is open Tues 9:30am-8pm; Wed - Frid from 930am-5:00pm and Sunday from 1-5pm.

 Admittance Fee: There is an admittance fee to enter the museum.
-The prices range from $9.25 for an adult to $24 for a family.
 Children under 5 enter for free.
 Entry fees are reduced during off-season months.

 Services: Wheelchair accessible, passenger elevator, wheelchair accessible stalls in the public washrooms.
 Wheelchairs are also available to visitors.
 The Marine Heritage Store is located inside the museum and carries of full range of books and gifts.